BlUhOl/BlUhOl/README.md

 # BlUhOl

 Hi!
 I’m BlUhOl from Indonesia and graduated with a Bachelor’s degree in Computer Science (Information Systems).
 I am interested in front-end web development, video editing, 3D, and motion graphics.
-I enjoy creating projects that are both functional and visually appealing.
+I enjoy creating projects that can be functional and visually appealing.

 Indonesian/English